 Note: The layout has the sampling tunnel connected directly to the brake enclosure and assumes three sampling probes (a four-sampling probe layout is also feasible).
 A layout with a bend in the sampling tunnel is also feasible i.e. downstream of the enclosure and upstream of the sampling plane.
-The brake dynamometer is not depicted but only denoted (gray area) – a graphical representation of the brake dynamometer is given in Figure 7.2.
+The brake dynamometer is not depicted but only denoted (grey area) – a graphical representation of the brake dynamometer is given in Figure 7.2.